HyperCC/PyrallelFibonacci/README.md

 ## How To Use
-Below, at the end of the code in the function "\_\_main\_\_" you can change que LIMIT value to calculate the ibonacci serie until there.
+Below, at the end of the code in the function "\_\_main\_\_" you can change que LIMIT value to calculate the fibonacci serie until there.

 ## State
 It is currently finished and fully functional.
-Although I have not been able to make it calculate until 300, it still takes a long time.
+Although I have not been able to calculate until 300, it still takes a long time in my PC.

 ## How parallelism works
 Parallelism works mainly in the function app(LIMIT).
 It has 3 main sections to explain:
-- First all the numbers for the fibonacci series are calculated, this must be made linear to be able to take the previous values, since the code works with a list that takes the values calculated before so as not to do a recursive function.
+- First all the numbers for the fibonacci series are calculated, this must be made linear (the results are dependent on each other.) to be able to take the previous values, since the code works with a list that takes the values calculated before so as not to do a recursive function.
 It is necessary to use map() for this linear calculation.

-- Once the values of the series have been obtained, the factored values must be calculated for these, here a linear parallelism is not necessary since the results are independent, so use of map_async() is made.
+- Once the values of the series have been obtained, the factored values must be calculated for these, here a linear parallelism is not necessary since the results are independent, so I prefer to use map_async().

 - Continue to calculate the exponentials for the factors.
 Similar to the previous reason, these calculations have independent results so map_async() can be used.